Early Years Foundation Degree

 - Enhancement of your academic and professional development.
 The Foundation Degree provides opportunities to progress to higher level qualifications and early years teacher training, as well as providing theoretical insights that can make an immediate impact on your professional practice and develop your leadership potential

-- Flexibility to choose to study full or part-time at one of our partner colleges at a range of locations throughout the region, or via our online learning pathway
+- Choose to study full or part-time at one of our partner colleges at a range of locations throughout the region, or via flexible delivery.

 - Opportunity to progress to a BA Top-up degree and to Early Years Teaching

 - A non- standard entry route for experienced practitioners

 Register your interest

 Enter your details below and we will keep you up to date with useful information about studying at the University of Worcester.

 What qualifications will you need?

 32 UCAS Tariff points